 To me that’s a waste (and I LOVE INA).
 Sure, her stock might taste good — but come on — 3 chickens?

 My mantra is waste not, want not.
 This stock uses a leftover chicken carcass plus any leftover skin and drippings to make a delicious homemade broth that’s great for soups, making sauces and fortifying stews.

-Difference between boxed broth and real rotisserie chicken stock
+Difference between boxed broth and homemade

 If you’ve never made your own stock before, I have two things to say. #1 – it’s life-altering. #2 – it’s easier than you think.
 Oh, and #3 – you can make it on the stove, in your crock pot, pressure cooker or instant pot.